SciRooPlot/SciRooPlot/docs/README.md

 ```
 Within this folder, the files will be organized in subdirectories corresponding to the figure groups and categories.

+In interactive mode, one can browse through the requested plots using the keys 's' (right), 'a' (left) and 'q' (quit) or by double-clicking on the right and left side of the plot, respectively.

 ## 📖 Commented code examples
 The following example code snippets with comments illustrate how plots are defined within your SciRooPlot user code.